squidarth/kingfig/README.md

 ## Coming up soon

-* A `kingfig new` command that generates a yaml configuration from an existing web service, to make bootstrapping your `kingfig` configurations easier.
 * Have some automated tool for writing the authorization file (there are too many steps to getting set up right now)

 ## How you can help